meilisearch/specifications/text/0012-asynchronous-updates.md

 ## 3\.
 Future Possibilities

 - Add the possibility to clear the update queue.
-- Add the option to remove one enqueued element.
+- Add the option to remove one pending element.
 - Compact old elements.
 - Get all updates with some filters.
 - Improve the error system.